carolinestyc/Election-Analysis/README.md

 This information will then be shared with Seth & Tom to communicate appropriately to the Election Commission.
 ## Challenge Summary
+The additional analysis found new details to be shared with the Commission.
+* Voter turnout by county:

+   Jefferson: 38,855 votes (10.51%)
+   Denver: 306,055 votes (82.78%)
+   Arapahoe: 24,801 votes (6.71%)

+* Showing us that Denver County had the highest voter turnout with 82.78% of the total vote count across 3 counties.